or-bit/Monolith/README.md

 This is the [monorepo](<https://github.com/babel/babel/blob/master/doc/design/monorepo.md>) of the monolith framework developed by Or-Bit for the didactic-side of the Software Engineering course.
 For more info, check out the [institutional link](<http://www.math.unipd.it/~tullio/IS-1/2016/>).

 ## Installing

-0. Install Node JS (TODO other deps)
-1. Clone this repo
+1. Clone this repository
-2.  `npm i`
+2.  `npm i -S monolith-backend`
-3.  `npm run bootstrap` (should be done automatically after npm i, added here just in case)
-4.  `npm test`
+3.  `npm i -S monolith-frontend`

 ## Packages